 Soto also testified at trial, describing how he went to the apartment complex with Ramirez’s apartment, looking for work.
 He explained that several years earlier, he had been offered work by someone who lived in the apartment complex, but he was not sure if that person still lived there or even which apartment he lived in.
 However, he decided (at night) no less to go look for this person to get some work.

 He next claimed he did not know how he entered Ramirez’s apartment.
-Once insider, however, he claimed that Ramirez came at him with a knife as he was leaving the apartment.
-Ramirez was swinging the and “jabbing” the knife.
+Once inside, however, he claimed that Ramirez came at him with a knife as he was leaving the apartment.
+Ramirez was swinging and “jabbing” the knife.
 Soto then claimed he was scared for his life, so he tried to defend himself.
 He and Ramirez then wrestled, pushed each other around and continued fighting in the hallway, all the while stabbing at each other.
 Soto claimed that finally, as he was leaving, Ramirez threw his body at him and Soto felt his body go limp.
 Soto claimed he did not know if he stabbed him.

 The jury then got the case to decide.
 The judge denied Soto’s request to have the jury instructed that voluntary intoxication would be considered in deciding whether he believed he needed to act in self defense.
 The jury then convicted Soto of second-degree murder.
 He then appealed, arguing that the jury should have been allowed to consider his voluntary intoxication as affecting his belief that he needed to act in self-defense.
 The court of appeal denied his appeal, sustaining the lower court’s conviction, so Soto appealed to the California Supreme Court.